ethanshry/Kraken/documentation/Report.md

 ### Orchestration Rollover Candidates

 Though technically this role falls under the `OrchestrationExecutor` umbrella, an Orchestration Rollover Candidate is worth talking about separately.
 These are `OrchestrationExecutors` which have a `rollover_priority != Some(0)`.
 In these cases, the `setup` for the executor will do nothing.
 In `execute`, the orchestrator is only responsible for checking to see that it can communicate with the primary orchestrator.
 If the candidate is the primary candidate (i.e. the first rollover node), then it will also backup the database and log data from the primary orchestrator.
+For more information on the rollover process itself, see [Rollover](##Rollover)

 ```rust